terry-lws/os-test/README.md

 ## Usage

-To build the app for production, run the following command in your terminal or command prompt: `npm run`
+To run the app, run the following command in your terminal or command prompt: `npm run`

 This will start the development server and open the app in your default web browser at http://localhost:3000.